-After you figure out how much you can afford it will be a good idea to see if there are any places you can save money.
-The bank will need to know your financial situation (they don’t just hand out money, we tried…) and it’s a good idea for you to know it as well.
-We suggest going over your finances to see if there are any places you can cut or if there are any debts you may want to pay off or consolidate before you apply for a mortgage.
+After you figure out how much you can afford, it will be a good idea to see if there are any places you can save money.
+The bank will need to know your financial situation (they don’t just hand out money, we tried…) and it’s a good idea for you to know it.
+We suggest going over your finances to see if there are any places you can cut or any debts you may want to pay off or consolidate before applying for a mortgage.

 Please make sure you know what you can safely afford.
 No house is worth becoming house poor for.

 Check for First Time Home Buyer Benefits

 This is another step that many people over look.
 Many places offer first-time homebuyer benefits or home buyer plans.
 You can use these to your advantage as long as you meet the criteria.
 It’s important that you do some checking to see what is available in your area.
 For example, Canada has a First Time Home Buyer Incentive.
 Do some checking for other first-time homebuyer incentives.